Corrientes, Argentina: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types I. It's important that you get the right kind.
-The majority of adapters for sale now are just plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
+A plug adapter that supports outlet types I. Make sure to choose the correct type.
+Many adapters for sale now are just plugs and expect your electronics to change the voltage themselves.
+If your devices can't do that they could get destroyed.
 This one should be sufficient for most places.

 Airplane phone mount